cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 #### 3DH P-256

-This section describes the implementation of the DH primitive based on NIST P-256, as defined in {{?NISTCurves=DOI.10.6028/NIST.FIPS.186-4}}.
+This section describes the implementation of the Diffie-Hellman key exchange functions based on NIST P-256, as defined in {{?NISTCurves=DOI.10.6028/NIST.FIPS.186-4}}.

-- DeriveDHKeypair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveAuthKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
+- DeriveDiffieHellmanKeyPair(seed): This function is implemented as DeriveKeyPair(seed, "OPAQUE-DeriveDiffieHellmanKeyPair"), where DeriveKeyPair is as specified in {{OPRF, Section 3.2}}.
 The public value from DeriveKeyPair is encoded using SerializeElement from {{Section 2.1 of OPRF}}.
-- DH(k, B): Implemented as scalar multiplication as described in
+- DiffieHellman(k, B): Implemented as scalar multiplication as described in
   {{NISTCurves}}, after decoding `B` from its encoded input using the compressed Octet-String-to-Elliptic-Curve-Point method according to {{NISTCurves}}.
   The output is then encoded using the SerializeElement function of the OPRF